wongzc/count-min-sketch-java/README.md

         - if not in, need to move to there
     2. in default package
         - else need to specify package, eg: `-Dexec.mainClass=io.github.wongzc.cms.Main`
+- when run `mvn exec:java`, java will:
+  1. validate `pom.xml` is correct
+  2. compile code in `src/main/java`
+  3. run the main class that defined in `pom.xml` `exec-maven-plugin`

 #### Test
 ```bash